About City Opera Vancouver

 We are a professional chamber opera company.
 We produce opera.
 We create new opera.
 We present recitals and concerts.
 We work in a metro area of 2.3 million people, and in a culture of tremendous creativity.
 We are currently supporting two new operas.

 Margaret Atwood’s PAULINE, set at Vancouver in March 1913, accounts the final days of Pauline Johnson.
-Tobin Stokes is writing the music.
+Tobin Stokes wrote the music.
+It premiered on 23 May 2014, and sold out all five nights.

 City Opera Mission Statement